 *For more information on high-risk criteria, see American Cancer Society guidelines: http://www.cancer.org/cancer/breastcancer/moreinformation/breastcancerearlydetection/breast-cancer-early-detection-acs-recs

-27. Does 3D mammography (tomosynthesis) solve the problem of screening dense breasts?
+28. Does 3D mammography (tomosynthesis) solve the problem of screening dense breasts; is there a benefit to screening ultrasound after 3D?
 X

 If a patient has dense breasts, and depending on her overall breast cancer risk, the answer is yes.
 In the ASTOUNDi prospective multicenter trial in Italy, ultrasound significantly improved detection of cancer even after tomosynthesis (3D mammography) in women with dense breasts.
 If a patient has been recommended to have MRI screening, she would still have MRI even if tomosynthesis is performed.
 But if she has MRI screening, she doesn’t need screening ultrasound.

 i(2016).
 Taglifico AS, Calabrese M. Mariscotti G, et al. Adjunct screening with tomosynthesis or ultrasound in mammography-negative dense breasts (ASTOUND): Interim report of a prospective comparative trlal.
 J Clin Onco.
 Epub March 9, 2016

 30. If recommended to have additional screening with ultrasound or MRI, will a patient need to have that every year?X